-Assembly elections: 15.76% voter turnout in Nagaland till 9 am, nearly 13% in Meghalaya
+Assembly elections: 39.08% voter turnout in Nagaland till 11 am, nearly 26% in Meghalaya

 Bye-polls are also being held for one Assembly constituency each in Arunachal Pradesh, Jharkhand, West Bengal and Tamil Nadu.

 The voting for Assembly seats in Nagaland and Meghalaya began at 7 am on Monday.
-Both the Assemblies have a strength of 60 members each.
+Both Assemblies have a strength of 60 members each.
 Polling in the two northeastern states will be held till 4 pm on Monday, while the results will be announced on March 2.

-Meanwhile, the voter turnout in Meghalaya was 12.96% till 9 am.
+Meanwhile, the voter turnout in Meghalaya was 26.70% till 11 am.
 There are 396 candidates contesting the elections in the state.
 The incumbent National People’s Party had formed the government in 2018 in alliance with the BJP.
-However the two parties are contesting the elections independently this time.
+However, the two parties are contesting the elections independently this time.

 In both Nagaland and Meghalaya polling is being held for 59 out of the 60 seats.
-The Akuluto seat in Zunheboto district of Nagaland was won uncontested by the BJP nominee and sitting MLA Kazheto Kinimi, reported East Mojo.
-Meanwhile, in Meghalaya elections for Sohiong Assembly constituency was postponed after the death of former state home minister and a candidate of United Democratic Party, HDR Lyngdoh.
+The Akuluto seat in the Zunheboto district of Nagaland was won uncontested by the BJP nominee and sitting MLA Kazheto Kinimi, reported East Mojo.
+Meanwhile, in Meghalaya elections for the Sohiong Assembly constituency were postponed after the death of the former state home minister and a candidate of the United Democratic Party, HDR Lyngdoh.

 Bye elections